-- Students need to meet the prerequisites listed in the matrix above in order to sign up. - Students are expected to lead at least half of the pitches and may need to lead the crux.
+- Students must meet the prerequisites listed in the matrix above to sign up. - Students are expected to lead at least half of the pitches, which may include the crux.
 Students should not sign up for a climb in hopes of leading only the easy pitches. - All climbs must be conducted in a manner consistent with the Climbing Code.
 Climbers must carry a helmet, the Ten Essentials, as well as food, clothing and equipment appropriate to the climb. - Students must complete the entire trip in a safe and competent manner in order to receive credit.
 The climb leader has the option of denying credit for the climb if the student did not meet these requirements, even if the summit was reached.